 2. Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
 Section 75 category If Yes, provide details If No, provide reasons Religious belief No specific equality issues have been identified.
 Political opinion No specific equality issues have been identified.
-Racial group No specific equality issues have been identified.
-Age No specific equality issues have been identified.
+Racial group Access to alternative formats will improve the information provided to those who do not have English as their first language.
+Age Additional support will be offered to individuals under 18 and the policy details how PPS will pay the additional expenses.
 Marital status No specific equality issues have been identified.
 Sexual orientation No specific equality issues have been identified.

 Men and Women generally No specific equality issues have been identified.
-Disability No specific equality issues have been
+Disability Additional support will be offered to people with a disability and the policy details how PPS will pay the additional expenses.
+Dependants No specific equality issues have been identified.